Pedrssouza/Pedrssouza/README.md

-## Hi, my name is Pedro, it´s a pleasure to have you here! 👋
+## Hi, my name is Pedro.
+It´s a pleasure to have you here! 👋

 <div align="center">
   <a href="https://github.com/Pedrssouza">